Alkhemeia/Infopsychismus/docs/Infopsychismus_Book.md

 ## Glossary

 - **Consciousness:** The ability of a system to have subjective experiences; the presence of awareness or experience in a system.
+- **Qualia:** The subjective, qualitative aspects of conscious experience (e.g., the redness of red, the pain of a headache).
+- **Strong Emergence:** The phenomenon where higher-level properties arise from lower-level processes in a way that is not reducible to those processes.
+- **Downward Causation:** The concept that higher-level systemic properties can influence the behavior of lower-level components.
+- **Computationalism:** The view that cognitive processes (and possibly consciousness) can be understood as forms of computation.
 - **Informational Realism:** The view that information is the fundamental structure of reality, and that matter and energy are manifestations of information.
 - **Panpsychism:** The thesis that all things, even the most elementary, possess proto-conscious properties; consciousness is a universal principle.
 - **Neutral Monism:** The idea that the world’s fundamental substance is neither purely physical nor purely mental, but a third, "neutral" substance underlying both.
 - **Self-awareness:** The process by which the universe becomes aware of itself, especially through conscious beings.
 - **Meaning:** The creation of purpose and value through conscious engagement with the world.
+In the Infopsychismus model, meaning emerges from the dynamic interplay between information, consciousness, and context.
+It is not merely assigned, but co-created through interpretation, experience, and interaction—by both individuals and collectives.
 - **Emergence:** The phenomenon by which complex properties arise from simpler components, often unpredictably.
 - **Integrated Information Theory (IIT):** A scientific theory that quantifies consciousness as a measure of integrated information in a system.